-If your car still does not start after replacing the battery and jump-starting it, then the next thing you need to change is the starter motor.
-Since there are no one-size-fits-all solutions here, you’ll have to do a little investigative homework to determine the location and what you need to do to replace it.
-Here is how you can do that.
+If your car still does not start after your have jump started it or replaced its battery, you might need to change the starter motor.
+As placements differ according to car model, you’ll have to do a little investigative homework to determine the starter motor location and what you need to do to replace it.

-- Disconnect the battery terminals and locate the engine’s starter motor using your car’s manual or just google it up.
+- Disconnect the battery terminals and locate the engine’s starter motor using your car’s manual or by looking for official guides online.

 - Disconnect any connections running to the starter motor.

-- Remove the starter and replace it with a new one.
+- Remove the starter motor and replace it with a new one.

-- Reconnect any connections to the new starter you removed from the old starter and replace any parts you had to remove to access the starter.
+- Reconnect any connections to the new starter that you removed from the old starter and replace any parts you removed to access the starter.

 - Reconnect the battery terminals and crank up the engine.
 It might not fire right away, so you might want to give it a few tries until it starts.